gvwilson/sensibleadventures/iffy/iffy.md

 and mend engines older than most people, but not what to do when people were kind to her.
 She drained the last of her tea.
-"I oughta get back t' help Aunt Naggie an' th' shopping."
+"I oughta get back t' Aunt Naggie an' th' shopping."

 "Sure," Honesty said.
 "But you come along by that dinner, aye?"